Study: Agents Sell Homes for Higher Prices than FSBOs!Brian E. Adams is a real estate agent with StarPointe Realty

 Transaction management software

 Other programs to look into are Folio and monday.com.
-(Monday.com is not real estate specific, but I was wowed by how simple and usable it is for basic project templates and tasks).
+(Monday.com is not real estate-specific, but I was wowed by how simple and usable it is for basic project templates and tasks.)

-Maybe your transaction management software (TMS) is part of your customer relationship management (CRM) — like Realvolve — or maybe it is a separate software product — like Reesio.
+Maybe your transaction management software (TMS) is part of your customer relationship management (CRM) — like Realvolve — or it is a separate software product — like Reesio.
 Whatever works for you, use it!

 Did I get copies of the leases?
 Is the option period expiration coming up?
 Do I need to check on whether the survey has been ordered?

-Prepare for the worst
+Prepare for the worst.

 Your competition may be painting a much rosier picture than you, but it is so much better when you get the final closing disclosure (CD) and can show your sellers that they are getting more than your original estimate.

-Don’t sign for stuff
+Don’t sign for stuff.

 My response: “Hello [Agent].
-My apologies, I didn’t realize you had ordered one.
+My apologies.
+I didn’t realize you had ordered one.
 Was there an issue with the existing survey we sent to everyone at the start of the transaction?”

 Oops.
 That poor agent ended up paying $550 for a survey.

-When I started in real estate, I would order surveys in my own name.
-I was lucky to not get burned, but I now know better!
-If there is no existing survey, I have my seller sign the survey order form while they’re signing the rest of the listing agreement.
-If my buyer is paying for it, I make it clear to them when we order it.
+If there is no existing survey, I have my seller sign the survey order form while they sign the rest of the listing agreement.
+If my buyer pays for it, I make it clear to them when we order it.
 No takesies backsies.

-That way it is their survey, not mine.
+That way, it is their survey, not mine.
 If a deal goes south, I’m not the one caught holding the bag.

 Communicate

-Closely related to the aforementioned scenario, it is important to communicate!
-Continuously keep the other agent informed about what you are doing, when repairs have been completed and when you are expecting to close.
+Continuously keep the other agent informed about what you are doing, when repairs have been completed, and when you expect to close.
 Loop the title company into the communication so everyone is on the same page.

-That is why I ultimately chose Realvolve as my CRM.
-It has letter templates that I can draft when I complete tasks that automatically message other parties in the transaction when we achieve relevant milestones: “Hey, title company and listing agent — I just ordered the pest inspection.
+It has letter templates that I can draft when I complete tasks, and it automatically messages other parties in the transaction when we achieve relevant milestones: “Hey, title company and listing agent—I just ordered the pest inspection.
 You should be getting it from Mantis Pest Control soon.”

 Avoid escrowing repairs

 I once loved escrowing repairs.
 Especially on the seller side.
 Why hold up closing because of a roofer’s schedule?
 Well, I’m not so sure anymore.
-Escrowing repairs leaves the buyer at the mercy of a third party vendor.
+Escrowing repairs leaves the buyer at the mercy of a third-party vendor.

-Get the seller’s sign-off on your advertising
+Get the seller’s sign-off on your advertising.

-When I say “sign-off on,” I mean it literally.
+When I say “sign off on,” I mean it literally.
 DocuSign that stuff over!
-I have them initial the MLS page, photos pages, reason for selling and public remarks.
+I have them initial the MLS page, photos pages, reason for selling, and public remarks.
 It is part of the listing agreement.

 Review everything before you sign or send

 I was embarrassed.
 I should have caught it.
-And I really didn’t want to send the email saying that they had to return about $550 of their money.
+And I didn’t want to send the email saying they had to return about $550 of their money.
 So I made the problem go away.

-Closely reviewing the CD is critical for a closing.
-Make sure that task is on your transaction list.
-Have the contract open while you go through it to make sure all the numbers match the original contract.
-Get a second pair of eyes on it, and talk to the buyer after they initially receive the CD three days before closing to make sure they have no questions.
+Make sure that the task is on your transaction list.
+Open the contract while you review it to ensure that all the numbers match the original contract.
+Get a second pair of eyes on it, and talk to the buyer after receiving the CD three days before closing to ensure they have no questions.

-Another issue is sending incorrectly filled out forms.
-Maybe you are working with a customer who has made several offers with you, and none of them have stuck yet.
-In zipForm, you copy the previous offers into the new offer so that most of the information is filled in.
-Then you change the offer price, seller and legal description.
+Maybe you are working with a customer who has made several offers, and none have stuck yet.
+In zipForm, you copy the previous offers into the new one so that most information is filled in.
+Then, you change the offer price, seller, and legal description.

 Make sure you have made all those changes before you send!
 Having the wrong legal description in an offer, forgetting to update non-realty items to include the spa, or other missteps will make you look foolish at a minimum, and maybe cost you.